 The Fiskars puddling and rolling mill was built in 1857, and began production in 1859.
 The Rolling Mill had four puddling furnaces and three welding furnaces.
 The temperature was maintained by blast air, which came from the old blower located near the Rolling Mill.
 The rolling machine and the steam hammer, which had a 70 horsepower turbine, were bought from Finspång, Sweden.
 Coarse and fine wrought iron was produced at the Rolling Mill.

 In 1890, Fiskars bought the nearby Åminnefors Ironworks, which had a modern open hearth furnace.
 In the 1930s, a new rolling mill was built in Åminnefors, and the rolling mill at Fiskars with its outdated technique was closed.
+However, various factory work went on in the building for quite some time, for example, quench hardening of metal parts for ploughs was done there.
+Most of the building was demolished in 1985.
 Only parts of the Fiskars mill remain, e.g. the blower room and the office.

 Work at the factories started very young.
 7-year-olds were often taken along for work.
 Frequently the first jobs the children had included throwing logs into the furnaces.